denten-courses/narrative/README.md

 - Selections from *The Syntax of Event Structure* (1995) by James Pustejovsky.
 - Selections from *Acts of Meaning* (1990) by Jerome Bruner.
+- Danto, Arthur C. “Narrative Sentences.” *History and Theory* 2, no. 2 (1962): 146–79.

-- "Literary Event Detection" in the *Proceedings of the ACL* (2019) by Matthew Sims, Jong Ho Park, and David Bamman.
+Explore: "Literary Event Detection" in the *Proceedings of the ACL* (2019) by Matthew Sims, Jong Ho Park, and David Bamman.

 ### Week 8: Setting